DataTalksClub/data-engineering-zoomcamp/week_2_workflow_orchestration/README.md

 Mage is an open-source, hybrid framework for transforming and integrating data. ✨

-In this module, you'll learn how to use the Mage platform to author and share _magical_ data pipelines.
+This week, you'll learn how to use the Mage platform to author and share _magical_ data pipelines.
 This will all be covered in the course, but if you'd like to learn a bit more about Mage, check out our docs [here](https://docs.mage.ai/introduction/overview).

-You can find this week's videos and resources in the [Course Resources](https://github.com/mattppal/data-engineering-zoomcamp/tree/matt/mage/week_2_workflow_orchestration#-course-resources) section below.

-The first two videos are more conceptual and introductory.
-In the second, we'll dive into configuring Mage from our [Getting Started Repo](https://github.com/mage-ai/mage-zoomcamp).

-Course Outline:

 * [2.2.1 - 📯 Intro to Orchestration](https://github.com/mattppal/data-engineering-zoomcamp/tree/matt/mage/week_2_workflow_orchestration#221----intro-to-orchestration)
 * [2.2.2 - 🧙‍♂️ Intro to Mage](https://github.com/mattppal/data-engineering-zoomcamp/tree/matt/mage/week_2_workflow_orchestration#222---%EF%B8%8F-intro-to-mage)